rescript-lang/rescript-vscode/CONTRIBUTING.md

 Thanks for your interest.
 Below is an informal spec of how the plugin's server communicates with the actual compiler.
 If you're a ReScript editor plugin implementor, you should probably read this to understand the various important nuances and copy it.

-## Other Editors With Language-Server Support

-This repo happens to also contain a language-server usable by other editors.
-If you'd like to use this language-server with e.g. Atom, for now, you have to clone the repo and run `npm run compile`.
-The language server will be at `server/out/server.js`.
-Wire that into your editor.

 ## Repo Structure

 ```